 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The development of electric models is changing the component manufacturers’ investments.
-A recent survey demonstrated that almost 30% of component manufacturers had electric and/or hybrid vehicles as their main production focus:
+The circulating stock of hybrid and electric cars (versus 40 million cars total) in Italy in 2021 almost doubled between 2020 and 2021 (from almost 600,000 to 1,150,000).
+The development of electric models is changing investments by component manufacturers.
+A recent survey showed that almost 30% of component manufacturers had electric and/or hybrid vehicles as their main production focus.

 Small importers dominate the distribution channels in the market for automotive accessories and specialty equipment.
-U.S. products and new technology are well received and accepted by local companies, and therefore, opportunities exist for products with cutting edge technology.
+U.S. products and new technology are well received and accepted by local companies.
+Competition from local and foreign competitors is strong in most business areas, but opportunities exist for products with cutting-edge technology.
 Major changes in the circulating stock will likely affect the automotive aftermarket sector.
 Some experts believe that the different features of hybrid (especially electric) vehicles will increase the need for diagnostic and testing tools.

 The aftermarkets for the motorcycle and automotive sectors feature broadly similar distribution channels.
-However, customers in the different sectors require different high-tech content and design features when buying helmets, suits, boots etc. There is also a sizable market for custom motorcycles.
+However, customers in the motorcycle sector require different high-tech content and design features when buying helmets, suits, boots, etc. There is also a sizable market for custom motorcycles.

-Opportunities exist for EV software systems, including charging station software; EV battery technologies; EVs; electric bicycles and electric scooters; diagnostics & testing instruments and vehicle technology.
+Opportunities exist for electric vehicle (EV) software systems, including charging station software; EV battery technologies; EVs; electric and hybrid bicycles, scooters and motorcycles; diagnostics and testing instruments, and vehicle technology.

 Autopromotec, Bologna, May 21-24, 2025